CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 ** Knowledge test at a time interval **

 In order to determine the course of learning curves after training sessions, further tests can be carried out after the end of a training at fixed times.
 Since there is no direct link to the event, it can be difficult to motivate the participants to answer knowledge questions.
-To counter this, this test can also be performed in quiz form, z.
+To counteract this, this test can also be performed in quiz form, z.
 B. with prices for the participants.
 The procedure of proving a minimum of basic knowledge each year is also widespread.
 WBT (Web Based Training) modules are recommended for this, ie intranet-based training modules that employees can work on at a self-determined time.

 ** ** employee surveys

-Employee interviews with standardized questionnaires can collect information on whether non-school awareness-raising measures are also effective.
+Employee interviews with standardized questionnaires can collect information on whether non-school awareness-raising activities are also effective.

 ** Number of rule violations **